April 28 – May 4, 2024

 The 2023 Preservation Week theme is Building Resilient Communities.

-Your chance to connect your community through events, activities, and resources that highlight what we can do, individually and together, to preserve our personal and shared collections.
+Connect your community through events, activities, and resources that highlight what we can do, individually and together, to preserve our personal and shared collections.

-2022 Honorary Chair
+2023 Honorary Chair